MysteryPancake/Houdini-OpenCL/README.md

 | [Download the HIP file!](./hips/example2_neighbours.hiplc?raw=true) |
 | --- |

-Now the VEX is ready, how does this translate to OpenCL?
+Now the VEX is complete enough, how does it translate to OpenCL?

 The first question is how the neighbours are passed to OpenCL, since it's an array type.